2022 FIFA World Cup Group F

 Matches in Group F of the 2022 FIFA World Cup took place from 23 November to 1 December 2022.
 The group consisted of Belgium, Canada, Morocco and Croatia.
-The top two teams, Morocco and Croatia, advanced to the round of 16, and later played against each other again in the third-place play-off game, with Croatia winning 2–1.
+The top two teams, Morocco and Croatia, advanced to the round of 16, and later played against each other again in the match for third place, with Croatia winning 2–1.
 Morocco advanced to the knockout stage for the first time since 1986.
 By winning the group, they became the first African team to do so since Nigeria in 1998.
 Belgium failed to advance out of the group round for the first time, also since 1998.